tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 The function `(<*>)` takes two functions, one of type `r -> (a -> b)` and another of type `r -> a`, and combines them to produce a new function of type `r -> b`.
 It does this by applying both functions to the same input `r` and then applying the result of the first function to the result of the second.

-One neat function we can make out of this, we will call `apply` passes one argument to a binary function twice which can be a useful trick.
+One neat function we can make out of this, which we will call `apply`, passes one argument to a binary function twice, which can be a useful trick.

 ```haskell
 apply :: (b -> b -> c) -> b -> c